 Table 1.
-Soil moisture classifications based on the SMAPI (Soil Moisture Anomaly Percentage Index).
+Soil moisture classifications based on SMAPI.

-The situation is significantly different in the rooting zone of 20-100 cm, as shown in the upper right panel of Figure 5.
-The memory of soil moisture in the deeper layer is much longer than that near the surface.
-Several severe droughts (-50% < SMAPI < -30%) and extreme droughts (SMAPI < -50%) can be clearly identified in the southeast areas of Alberta, the central to southern regions of Saskatchewan, and the southwest corner of Manitoba.
+The situation is significantly different in the rooting zone of 20 cm to 100 cm, as shown in the upper right panel of Figure 5.
+Soil moisture memory in the deeper layer is much longer than that near the surface.
+Several severe droughts (-50% < SMAPI < -30%) and extreme droughts (SMAPI < -50%) can be clearly identified in the south-east areas of Alberta, the central to southern regions of Saskatchewan, and the south-west corner of Manitoba.
 An extreme drought had been occurring in the area between Saskatoon and Prince Albert on April 20, 2002, which is shown in the upper right panel of Figure 5.
-Not surprisingly, the distribution of SMAPI for the 0-100 cm depth (low left panel of Figure 5) is very much similar to that of the rooting zone, as the calculation of SMAPI for the 0-100 cm depth takes 80% rooting zone's contribution.
-Daily SMAPI values can be aggregated into different temporal averages of specific periods (e.g., week, month, seasonal, and annual) for diagnostic purposes, including drought onset, duration, cessation, areal extension, and severity.
-The April 2002 average of the SMAPI in the top 1 m is shown in the low right panel of Figure 5.
-Large-scale droughts can be seen clearly in the southeast areas of Alberta, the central to southern regions of Saskatchewan, and the southwest corner of Manitoba.
-If we combine the April 2002 average of SMAPI with corresponding daily SMAPI values, it is clear that these regions had been undergoing severe soil moisture stresses for the month of April 2002.
+Not surprisingly, the distribution of SMAPI for the 0-100 cm depth (bottom left panel of Figure 5) is very similar to that of the rooting zone, as the calculation of SMAPI for the 0-100 cm depth takes 80% of the rooting zones' contribution.
+Daily SMAPI values can be aggregated into different temporal averages of specific periods (e.g., week, month, seasonal, annual) for diagnostic purposes, including drought onset, duration, cessation, areal extension, and severity.
+The April 2002 average of SMAPI in the top 1 m is shown in the bottom right panel of Figure 5.
+Large-scale droughts can be seen clearly in the south-east areas of Alberta, the central to southern regions of Saskatchewan, and the southwest corner of Manitoba.
+If we combine the April 2002 SMAPI average with corresponding daily SMAPI values, it is clear that these regions had been undergoing severe soil moisture stresses for the month of April 2002.